cypsela/browser-source/readme.md

 # browser-source

-> WICG’s FileSystemEntry and FileSystemHandle as a sources for [@helia/unixfs](https://github.com/ipfs/helia/tree/main/packages/unixfs)
+> W3C's FileList and WICG’s FileSystemEntry and FileSystemHandle as a sources for [@helia/unixfs](https://github.com/ipfs/helia/tree/main/packages/unixfs)

 ## Install